dropbox/stone/docs/managing_specs.rst

 Whenever possible, group related routes and their associated data types into namespaces.
 This organizes your API into logical groups.

-Code generators should translate your namespaces into logical groups in the target language.
-For example, the Python generator creates a separate Python module for each namespace.
+Code backends should translate your namespaces into logical groups in the target language.
+For example, the Python backend creates a separate Python module for each namespace.

 Splitting a Namespace Across Files